-Banking and Financial industry is seen to be growing exponentially over the past few years with the implementation of technological advancements resulting in faster, more secure and reliable services.
-In order to remain competitive in an increasingly saturated market – especially with the more widespread adoption of virtual banking – banking firms have had to find a way to deliver the best possible user experience to their customers.
-According to PwC, nearly 81% of banking CEOs are concerned about the speed of technological change, more than any other industry sector.
-Internally, the challenge to maximize efficiency and keep costs as low as possible while also maintaining maximum security levels has also increased.
-To answer these demands, Robotic Process Automation (RPA) has become a powerful and effective tool.
+The Banking and Financial industry is seen to be growing exponentially over the past few years with the implementation of technological advancements resulting in faster, more secure, and reliable services.
+To remain competitive in an increasingly saturated market – especially with the more widespread adoption of virtual banking – banking firms have had to find a way to deliver the best possible user experience to their customers.
+As per Gartner, the pandemic has catalyzed the business initiatives to adapt to the demands of employees and customers and make digital options the future of banking services.

-Bank employee deal with voluminous data from customer and manual processes are prone to have errors.
-Banks around the world are considering RPA to minimize the manual processing of this huge data to avoid errors.
-Processing data manually also time consuming task.
-Simple validation of customer information from 2 systems can take seconds instead of minutes with bots.
-Introducing bots for such manual processes can reduce processing cost by 30% to 70%.
+Moreover, a single error in the important banking process leads to the case of theft, fraud, and money laundering case.
+Instead of humans processing data manually, simple validation of customer information from 2 systems can take seconds instead of minutes with bots.
+Introducing bots for such manual processes can reduce processing costs by 30% to 70%.
 Several processes in the banks can be automated to free up the manpower to work on more critical tasks.

 RPA has a plethora of different applications in the BFSI segment to free up the manpower to work on more critical tasks.
 Some of these processes include: